Bankruptcy

 “I have used Jonathan Hodge for a number of things.
 Everything that he has done for me has been professionally handled and has turned out far better than I could have expected.”

 The situations that lead people to file for bankruptcy are often tough.
-This is why many potential filers seek bankruptcy to also seek multiple kinds of relief from their debts.
+This is why many potential filers consider bankruptcy to seek relief from their debts.

 Some of the ways that bankruptcy can help include:

-• Discharging debts so that the filer is no longer legally obligated to pay them
+• Discharging debts: This allows the filer to no longer be legally obligated to repay them.

 • Allowing a filer to keep some assets such as a home or car